-- Lab testing for borrelia is notoriously inaccurate; sometimes you just have to assume it is there (or another stealth microbe an awful lot like it).
+- Lab testing for Borrelia is notoriously inaccurate; sometimes you just have to assume it is there (or that another stealth microbe that’s awfully similar is present).

 - More than half of people with all the symptoms of Lyme disease will not meet CDC qualifications for a positive test.

 - Suffers of chronic Lyme disease often do not remember having a tick bite or symptoms of initial infection.